latex-lsp/texlab-vscode/README.md

 ### Build

 The default build system is `latexmk`.
-You can customize this by changing the `latex.build.executable` and `latex.build.arguments` settings.
+You can customize this by changing the `latex.build.executable` and `latex.build.args` settings.

 ## Release Notes